Effective date: May 29, 2026

 As applicable, you may submit a Valid Request for your right to access, delete, correct, or obtain a copy of your Personal Data described in this Privacy Policy by using the following methods:

-If we deny your appeal, you have the right to contact the Attorney General of your State, including by the following links: Colorado, Connecticut, Delaware, Iowa, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Tennessee, Texas, and Virginia.
+If we deny your appeal, you have the right to contact the Attorney General of your State, including by the following links: Colorado, Connecticut, Delaware, Indiana, Iowa, Kentucky, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Rhode Island, Tennessee, Texas, and Virginia.

 If you are a resident of the European Union (“EU”), United Kingdom (“UK”), Lichtenstein, Norway or Iceland, you may have additional rights under the EU or UK General Data Protection Regulation (the “GDPR”) with respect to your Personal Data, as outlined below.